3comconfliczu/unicopedia-plus/README.md

 - The **Unihan Variants** utility displays all the variants of a given Unihan character.
 - Any Unihan character can be entered in the <kbd>Unihan</kbd> input field either as a character or a code point.
 Click on the <kbd>Look Up</kbd> button to display the variants.
 - Previously looked up characters are kept in a history stack; use the <kbd>Alt</kbd>+<kbd>↑</kbd> and <kbd>Alt</kbd>+<kbd>↓</kbd> keyboard shortcuts to navigate through them up and down inside the input field.
 Alternatively, you can also use the <kbd>Lookup&nbsp;History&nbsp;▾</kbd> pop-up menu to automatically look up a specific character.
-- Click the <kbd>Extra Variants</kbd> checkbox to include the Yasuoka variants as well; otherwise, only the standard Unihan variants are listed.
+- Click on the <kbd>Extra Variants</kbd> checkbox to include the Yasuoka variants as well; otherwise, only the standard Unihan variants are listed.
-- Click the <kbd>Detailed Relations</kbd> checkbox to make use of a directed labeled graph to display variant relations; otherwise, a basic undirected graph is used instead.
+- Click on the <kbd>Detailed Relations</kbd> checkbox to make use of a directed labeled graph to display variant relations; otherwise, a basic undirected graph is used instead.
-- Click the <kbd>Code Points</kbd> checkbox to display as well the code point of each Unihan character of the graph.
+- Click on the <kbd>Code Points</kbd> checkbox to display as well the code point of each Unihan character of the graph.
 - The different variant relations are indicated using the following labels:
     - `Compat.`: reverse link of `Unified`
     - `Kyūjitai`: Japanese traditional character variants (旧字体)